akschanshrai04/sms-meesho-assignment/README.md

 Setup instructions, configuration, and run commands are as follows:

-- Clone the javaMeesho folder:
+- Clone and navigate to the javaMeesho folder:
 ```bash
 git clone https://github.com/akschanshrai04/sms-meesho-assignment.git
 cd javaMeesho